pmcollins/opentelemetry-python/tests/oteltest/README.md

 #### Operation

-You can run it either from the command line by using the `otelsink` command (installed when you `pip install oteltest`), or programatically.
+You can run otelink either from the command line by using the `otelsink` command (installed when you `pip install oteltest`), or programatically.

 Either way, `otelsink` runs a gRPC server listening on 0.0.0.0:4317.